opensourcez/zeeks/README.md

     // If you want to search inside the local copy of the file when possible.
     // This only works if the output path matches your previous searches "preferLocalFiles": true,

+    // How many files do we want to open at a time "buffers": 5,

+    // How many MILLISECONDS do we want to wait between reading files
+    // This timer is applied to each buffer individually "timeout": 1000,

      // Pre parse the file with a cli.
      // This parsing step will REPLACE the normal step where the file is opened and read line by line.